Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Floer theory of immersed Lagrangian submanifolds: Review

+\end{rem} Note that the notion of a relative spin structure in Definition~\ref{relspin} depends on the choice of a~triangulation of $X$.
+We can however show that this notion is independent of such a~choice in a similar way as \cite[Proposition 8.1.6]{fooobook2}.

 The immersed Lagrangian Floer theory associates a filtered $A_{\infty}$ algebra to an immersed Lagrangian submanifold (which is relatively spin and has clean self-intersection).
 The underlying vector space of filtered $A_{\infty}$ algebra is the vector space of differential forms on $\tilde L \times_X \tilde L$.
-(More precisely the completion of the tensor product of it with $\Lambda_0$.)
-By the same reason as the Floer homology of a pair of Lagrangian submanifolds (with clean intersection), we need to use certain principal $O(1)$ bundle, which is equivalent to $\Z_2$-local system, on the exchanging components.
+(More precisely, the completion of its tensor product with $\Lambda_0$.)
+By the same reason as the Floer cohomology of a pair of Lagrangian submanifolds (with clean intersection), we need to use a certain principal ${\rm O}(1)$ bundle, which is equivalent to a $\Z_2$-local system, on the switching components.
 (It is unnecessary in the self-transversal case which was the case of \cite{AJ}.)
-We next discuss this point following \cite[Section 3.7.5]{fooobook}, \cite[Sectin 8.8]{fooobook2} and will define $\Theta_a^-$.
+We next discuss this point following \cite[Section 3.7.5]{fooobook}, \cite[Section 8.8]{fooobook2} and will define $\Theta_a^-$.